 We’ve already discussed the determining factors under which a spouse must fall according to the Arizona Revised Statutes to be eligible for alimony.
-Today, we want to go over more of the basics surrounding alimony.
-We will highlight how alimony is calculated and what durations of alimony payments are common following a divorce agreement or court order.
+Today, we want to go over more of the basics surrounding spousal maintenance.
+We will highlight how spousal support is calculated and what durations of alimony payments are common following a divorce agreement or court order.
 If you are going through a divorce and are seeking legal help in the state of Arizona, trust the family law professionals at Hildebrand Law to get you the aid you need.

 Determining Duration of Alimony Payments

-Like eligibility of a spouse for alimony, setting the duration of a spousal maintenance is second half of the criteria for such an award.
+Like eligibility of a spouse for alimony, setting the length of spousal maintenance is the second half of the criteria for such an award.
 If a spouse is seeking a maintenance order and they have met the requirements necessary to determine they are indeed eligible, the court will then examine multiple factors to come up with the length of time for which spousal support will be paid.
 Per the Arizona Revised Statutes (ARS), there are 13 relevant factors.
 Some of these factors include:

-- Duration of the marriage: longer marriages lead to other changes in life, like moving away from work or losing marketable skills for job prospects.
+- Duration of the marriage: longer marriages lead to other changes in life, like moving away from work or losing marketable skills for job prospects

 Calculating Alimony Costs